-Cubs SS Addison Russell Accused of Domestic Violence by Ex-Wife
+Addison Russell on Administrative Leave After Domestic Violence Allegations

 A friend responded to a comment on a since-deleted post on Reidy-Russell's Instagram in June 2017, saying "hateful is cheating on your wife, mentally & physically abusing her.
 Melisa didn't want that out but I'll say it.
 He hit her."

-Russell denied the allegations in a statement issued after Major League Baseball opened an investigation.
+Russell denied the allegations at the time in a statement issued after Major League Baseball opened an investigation.

 "Any allegation I have abused my wife is false and hurtful," Russell said in a statement.
 "For the well-being of my family, I'll have no further comment."

-Reidy-Russell's attorney told USA Today's Bob Nightengale that she wouldn't speak to MLB investigators about the allegations.
+Reidy-Russell's attorney told USA Today's Bob Nightengale she wouldn't speak to MLB investigators about the allegations.

 "She gave it a lot of thought," Thomas Field said, "but Melisa isn't interested in legitimizing anything that doesn't come from her.
 Ultimately, MLB has one reason for wanting to talk to her, but she doesn't believe it would be of any benefit for her or her son."